Become a Certified HostReturn to Office of Short-Term Rentals

 How do I become a certified host?

-Step 1 of 2: Register as a business
+Step 2: Register as a business

 - When you complete the online business registration, make sure to use the street address of your home where you plan to host short-term rentals as the "business location."
 Include the apartment/condominium suite number or suffix, if applicable.
 For example: "222 49th Avenue Unit B." Do not use a post office box as the physical business location.

 - Indicate "YES" when asked if your business involves short-term rentals, and indicate "YES" when asked if your business involves transient occupancy tax ("hotel taxes"); and "NO" for utility users tax.